190 - AFFORDABLE HOUSING DENSITY BONUSES AND INCENTIVES15

 A.

 General.
-Applicants for a Density Bonus, Incentive, waiver or modification of Development Standards shall enter into a Regulatory Agreement with the City.
+Applicants for a Density Bonus, incentive, waiver or modification of Development Standards shall enter into a Regulatory Agreement with the City.
 The terms of the draft Regulatory Agreement shall be reviewed and revised as appropriate by the Director and the City Attorney.
-The final Regulatory Agreement, as approved by the City Attorney, shall be executed by the Applicant and forwarded to the Approval Authority for final approval.
+The final Regulatory Agreement, as approved by the City Attorney. shall be executed by the Applicant submitting an application to enter into a Regulatory Agreement that is signed by the property owner and forwarded to the Approval Authority for final approval.

 B.